0fie/Maika/README.md

 Simplicity... as a simple person with simple requirements, I sought to craft a beautiful and functional NixOS + Hyprland config to daily drive on my old Dell laptop, and this is it!
 It might look half-baked or primitive, but I can assure you that it meets my needs perfectly, and there is nothing more to add to it.
 So simple, so elegant.
 You will notice that the [home](home/) and [system](system/) directories do not contain any additional directories inside them.
 This was intentionally done to avoid unnecessary complexity.
+You can open an
+[issue](https://github.com/0fie/Dotfiles/issues/new) if you face trouble with the dotfiles.

 <br>